angular/material/.github/CONTRIBUTING.md

 ```

 > Any line of the commit message cannot be longer 100 characters!<br/>
-  This allows the message to be easier to read on github as well as in various git tools.
+  This allows the message to be easier to read on GitHub as well as in various Git tools.

 ##### Type
 Must be one of the following: